-Starting in June 2016, the Government of Canada instituted the current Mulit Sector Air Pollutants Regulation (MSAPR) that covers Part 2 Stationary Spark Ignition Engines in the categories of Modern engines (installed new after September 2016) in sizes greater than 75 kW and Pre-Existing engines manufactured before that date in sizes over 250kW.
+Starting in June 2016, Environment and Climate Change Canada instituted the current Mulit Sector Air Pollutants Regulation (MSAPR) that covers Part 2 Stationary Spark Ignition Engines in the categories of Modern engines (installed new after September 2016) and Pre-Existing engines manufactured before that date for both “Lean Burn” and “Rich Burn” configurations.

 Consulting the Emissions Intensity Testing contractor to develop a strategy and describing these differences should be a priority for those in charge of implementing a testing program.

-Being able to access remote locations was a key factor for EMS Inc. Testing integrity, accuracy, and repeatability remains paramount for us at EMS Inc. Being adaptable is also valuable whereby we do not require a dedicated trailer, or specialized trucks to achieve testing results.
-This is achievable by utilizing truly portable Horiba PG-350 CEMS Lab Quality Analyzer systems that allow us access into any areas by our own trucks, ATV or even a helicopter if needed.
+Testing integrity, accuracy, and repeatability remains paramount for us at EMS Inc. Being adaptable is also valuable whereby we do not require a dedicated trailer to achieve testing results.
+This is achievable by utilizing truly portable Horiba PG-350 CEMS Lab Quality Analyzer systems that allow us access into any areas by our own E33 Van and able to utilize portable lifting systems.

 Above all we have been very selective to ensure that the testing and reporting will be in compliance with the MSAPR guidelines and follow all protocols that are outlined in it for the specific instrument used.
 ASTM 6522-11, EPA Method 3, EPA Method 7E, EPA Method 10 are all examples depending on the system utilized on site.
 Reliable data can be reported, documented and be repeatable.
 We have been diligently attending the ECCC workshops, communicating with ECCC and ensuring we understand the requirements you need to attain to meet the current guideline.

 ECCC MSAPR Part 2 Workshop